 Although cosmetic products with peptides have theoretically promising properties, there is as yet no scientific evidence of their effectiveness in living organisms.
 In addition, most products that contain peptides are expensive.
 Admittedly, a newly discovered peptide with an incomprehensible name sounds innovative and somehow interesting.
 But if you look closely at science, it is clear that vitamin C and retinol are substances with solid scientific evidence of their effectiveness.
 Vitamin C not only protects against free radicals that age the skin but actually stimulates collagen production.
 Vitamin A also stimulates skin renewal.

 These are effects that peptides only promise, but no one has seen so far.
-Further research remains to continue to source the best injectable peptides for anti aging.
+Further research remains to continue to source the best research peptides for anti aging.